The Bankrate promise

 A financial counselor typically helps individuals with the following financial tasks:

-- Learning core financial skills and concepts such as money management
+- Learning core financial literacy concepts such as money management

 - Managing debt and paying off debts